qubic/docs.qubic.org/docs/learn/qx.md

 The operation of Qx is made possible through a series of service fees.
 Here is a brief explanation of each:

 1. **Execution Fee:** The Computors individually set this fee.
 The Quorum's decision is then applied, similar to how the original revenue algorithm worked.
 2. **Trading Service Fee:** This fee is expressed as a percentage and is set by Qx shareholders.
-This fee is only charged to the party holding QU during a trade (e.g., BTC/QU, Qx/QU).
+This fee is only charged to the party holding $QUBIC during a trade (e.g., BTC/$QUBIC, Qx/$QUBIC).
-3. **Asset Transfer Fee:** This fee is a fixed amount in QU (for example, 1 million QU) and is charged when Qx shares are transferred from one ID to another.
+3. **Asset Transfer Fee:** This fee is a fixed amount in $QUBIC (for example, 1 million $QUBIC) and is charged when Qx shares are transferred from one ID to another.
 This fee is also set by the shareholders.
 4. **Storage Fees:** Each asset in Qx takes up some space for its balance.
 The more space taken, the more storage fees are paid.
 These fees are paid by the smart contract (SC) itself, not the users, at every tick.
 It ensures that transfers, ownership of assets, and invocation of smart contracts remain free for users.
 5. **Additional Service Fees:** More service fees can be introduced based on the use case.
 These could include asset issuance fees, among others.